 A limited number of Priority Plus tickets are also available for each concert, which can only be purchased in advance.

-A Priority Plus ticket allows earlier access into the event to pick the best spot, along with access to a dedicated bar area and toilets.
+A Priority Plus ticket allows earlier access into the event to pick the best spot, along with access to dedicated bar serveries and toilets.
 If you would prefer to arrive later your ticket will still provide you with access, however your viewing position may be more towards the rear of the crowd.

 Priority Plus tickets are priced at £6.00 (under 5s free).
 Tickets are available until 7 days before the concert from: